 Over the next two days, Pan Dith and I walked and rode around the ancient city.
 We started the next day with sunrise from the walls of Angkor Wat, along with a hundred or so other people.

 It was crowded!
 But so what?
 It was worth it!
-Just stay on the right side of the bridge.
+Just stay on the right side of the bridge or learn how to explore Angrok without crowds.
 People think the view from there is worse, but it is not!
 Because you can actually see the temple without anyone blocking your view with his smartphone! 😉

 I wanted to see only a few specific sights, but especially Ta Prohm, the tree temple.
 When the Europeans began to restore the temple complex, they left Ta Prohm alone, except to reinforce the walls.
 The trees had penetrated the walls of the temple grown over and around it.
 Trying to remove the trees would have destroyed the temple.
 The scene of the ancient walls overgrown by roots and branches is beyond exotic and has been used in movies.